 - You itemize your deductions.

-- Medical expenses that are more than a certain percentage of your adjusted gross income (AGI).
-Depending on your age and the tax year, this percentage is either:
+- Your expenses are more than 10.00% of your adjusted gross income (AGI).

 When you make cash donations to a qualified charitable organization, you may be able to take a tax deduction.
 Learn how at H&R Block.

 Is car insurance tax deductible?
 Discover if you can deduct your car insurance premiums.
 Learn more from the tax experts at H&R Block.

 Are gifts given to individuals considered tax deductible?
 Learn more from the tax experts at H&R Block.